About The Show - Tickets, Seating, Special Accommodations, and the Presentation

 Does being in an Aquarium shorten a dolphin’s lifespan?

 Absolutely not.
 Dolphins in human care at aquariums and marine life parks live longer, on average, than their counterparts in the wild.
 Dolphins at accredited aquariums are protected from many of the survival threats which face wild dolphins, including starvation, disease, predators and lethal encounters with fishing nets which kill hundreds of thousands of dolphins annually.
 Our dolphins are served restaurant-quality fish each day, receive world-class veterinary care, mental and physical stimulation, and the attention of devoted trainers.
 In fact, at this time, there are dolphins in AMMPA-member facilities that are in their 40s and 50s, well above the average median lifespan of mid-20s.
 Studies also indicate that the average median lifespan continues to increase as knowledge of the species’ biology and husbandry advances.
-The oldest dolphin known in human care, Nellie, recently turned 60 years old.
-She was born at Georgia Aquarium’s Marineland facility in Florida, and has thrived there in human care since 1953.
+The oldest dolphin known in human care, Nellie, lived to 61 years.
+She was born at Georgia Aquarium’s Marineland facility in Florida in 1953, and thrived there in human care.

 About Georgia Aquarium's Conservation Efforts